-work is most reasonable to expect.
+Re_n-MOFs with n above 4.
+Considering that ReTCs are observed within the octahedral cavity of Re3-MOF from single crystal X-ray diffraction and the axial rotation of the ReTC linker backbone, the maximum number of ReTC units that can be incorporated into Ren-MOF without overlapping is 4 per unit cell, with each octahedral cavity being occupied with a single ReTC complex (Figure S16 in SI).
+We believe a statistically variable distribution of ReTCs within the framework is most reasonable to expect.
 Beyond this point, the likelihood of ReTCs occupying adjacent linkers and hence overlapping increases.
-Indeed, if the linkers can rotate 180° into adjacent octahedral cavities, beyond 4 per unit cell, there will unavoidably be some ReTCs clashing from this rotation (Figure S17a in SI).
+Indeed, if the linkers can rotate 180° into adjacent octahedral cavities, beyond 4 per unit cell there will unavoidably be some ReTCs clashing from this rotation (Figure S17a in SI).
 The IR spectra are consistent with the unit cell structure considerations where Re5-MOF is just beyond the limit of ReTC being undisturbed.
-Therefore, the excessive occupation of ReTCs in Re_n-MOFs appear to cause a change in their vibrational state,13 which may not be favorable for reducing CO_2 and decreases activity for Re_n -MOFs with ngreater than 4.
-Another aspect to note is the accessible pore volume of Re_n-MOFs: N2 uptake on a volumetric scale (Figure S9 in SI) is lower for frameworks with more than 4 ReTC per unit cell.
-This indicates that substrate and product diffusion may also be limited within Re_n -MOFs with n greater than 4, further resulting in the observed lowering of activity.
+Therefore, the excessive occupation of ReTCs in Re_n-MOFs appear to cause a change in their vibrational state13, which may not be favorable for reducing CO2 and decreases activity for Re_n -MOFs with n above 4.
+Another aspect to note is the accessible pore volume of Re_n -MOFs: N_2 uptake on a volumetric scale (Figure S9 in SI) is lower for frameworks with more than 4 ReTC per unit cell.
+This indicates that substrate and product diffusion may also be limited within Re_n -MOFs with n above 4, further resulting in the observed lowering of activity.

-Re_n-MOFs with n Less than 4.
+Ren-MOFs with n below 4.
 However, we see an increase in activity in the lower regime of ReTC incorporation, from Re1 to Re3.
-Though a unimolecular pathway has been reported to exist for molecular ReTC,^{14a} the observed rise in photocatalytic activity with more ReTC units within Re_n-MOF (n < 4) implies that the bimolecular reaction pathway (bridging or outer-sphere electron transfer) is the source of the higher turnover,^{13,14} which is expected for a reaction involving 2 electrons (Figures S17b and 18 in SI).
+Though a unimolecular pathway has been reported to exist for molecular ReTC^{14a}, the observed rise in photocatalytic activity with more ReTC units within Ren-MOF (n below 4) implies that the bimolecular reaction pathway (bridging or outer-sphere electron transfer) is the source of the higher turnover^{13,14}, which is expected for a reaction involving 2 electrons (Figure S17b and 18 in SI).
 Therefore, a fine balance of proximity between photoactive centers is needed for such cooperatively enhanced activity.
-Furthermore, reduced activity compared to the molecular ReTC in solution (Figures S11 and S12 in SI) indicates that restricting the free motion of the molecular complex may limit its activity though it is protected from rapid deactivation.
-The present study of Re_n -MOFs not only elucidates the effect of the molecular environment within MOFs for photocatalytic CO2 reduction but also provides further insights into the photocatalytic reaction pathway of molecular ReTC.
+Furthermore, reduced activity compared to the molecular ReTC in solution (Supporting Information Figures 11 and 12) indicates that restricting the free motion of the molecular complex may limit its activity though it is protected from rapid deactivation.
+The present study of Ren-MOFs not only elucidates the effect of the molecular environment within MOFs for photocatalytic CO2 reduction, but also provides further insights into the photocatalytic reaction pathway of molecular ReTC.